DobriJS/TS-React-Custom-Elements/README.md

 - App.tsx: This file contains the App component that renders the Tile Manager UI.
 It receives the message list as a prop and updates it using the addMessage function.
 - TileList.tsx: This file contains the TileList component that renders the list of tiles.
 It receives the message list as a prop and maps each message to a TileListItem component.

+### Functions
+The project uses several functions to manage and display messages, including:
+- generateMessage: Generates messages with random priorities and intervals using the message generator function.
+- addMessage: Adds a message to the message list.
+- removeMessage: Removes a message from the message list.
+- getClassType: Return the CSS class name for a tile based on its priority.

+### LIVE Example !